-Just call me an obsessive, annoying perfectionist.
 I tested this vegan muffin recipe with so many different flour combos with varying amounts and ratios.
-I wanted to nail "the one".
-For these savoury dinner muffins, I was looking for the ultimate soft, fluffy, moist muffin texture with a firm, crispy top.
-I didn't settle until I reached it.
-It's always more of a challenge to do that baking gluten-free, in other words, more trials.
-Plus, I'm married to the pickiest man on the planet and after him disliking the first couple of ones, once he finally bit into these, he was blown away by the soft, fluffy texture.
-I nailed "the one" you guys!!
+I wanted to nail “the one”.
+For these savory dinner muffins, I was looking for the ultimate soft, fluffy, moist muffin texture with a firm, crispy top.
 These are so good, I almost cried happy tears!
-He said they reminded him of the garlic cheese biscuits from Red Lobster that we used to eat that are so popular, because they are so soft and light.
+My husband said they reminded him of the garlic cheese biscuits from Red Lobster that we used to eat that are so popular, because they are so soft and light.
 I was like, wow, you are so right!
 Obviously, the cheese part is not here, but the garlic and texture is totally similar.
-These Garlic & Chive Dinner Muffins will be perfect for any soup, chili or even to go with a lentil loaf.
+These Garlic & Chive Dinner Muffins will be perfect for any soup, chili or even to go with a Vegan Bbq Lentil Loaf.

 The most amazing part of this is that I only used 2 gluten-free flours!
 The majority of my gluten-free baked goods feature a lot of almond flour or oat flour, with a starch.
 Guess what, these are oat-free!
 So many of you tell me you can’t have oats, so these are just perfect for you.
 I sometimes use sorghum and brown rice flour, but not often, as they leave an off taste and texture that I’m not crazy about.
 Well, these muffins are a combo I’ve never tried before and the results were outstanding!
 I was originally doing trials with oat flour and starch and they just didn’t get that super soft texture I was after… I finally removed the oat flour and the starch and AMAZING.
 Soft, light, tender, fluffy.
 Perfection.